STCC, Commerce form partnership for early college initiative

 SPRINGFIELD, Mass. – Under a new agreement with Springfield Technical Community College, students at Springfield High School of Commerce will be able to take courses at STCC and earn up to 20 college credits at no cost to them.

 The Early College initiative allows high school students to explore high-need career pathways, avoid student loan debt and ultimately complete a college degree more quickly.
+STCC is one of the most affordable higher education institutions in the region, and early college initiatives help students save even more money.

 In a ceremony Tuesday announcing the partnership, STCC President John B. Cook said the innovative initiative will further empower students to transform their lives.